The Favourite: Casting

 Casting for The Favourite began in 2014 when Lanthimos contacted Olivia Colman.
 By September 2015, it was announced Emma Stone, Colman, and Kate Winslet had been cast to portray Abigail Masham, Queen Anne, and Sarah Churchill, respectively.
 By October 2015, Rachel Weisz had replaced Winslet.
-The Favourite is the second collaboration between Lanthimos, Colman, and Weisz, both actors having appeared in Lanthimos' The Lobster (2015).
+The Favourite is the second collaboration between Lanthimos, Colman, and Weisz, both actresses having appeared in Lanthimos' The Lobster (2015).
 In February 2017, Nicholas Hoult joined the cast of the film, followed by Joe Alwyn in March 2017.
 On 8 August 2018, Mark Gatiss, James Smith, and Jenny Rainsford were announced as members of the cast.

 Casting was crucial for Lanthimos, who describes his process as "instinctive", saying: "It's one of those things when you feel you're right and you need to insist no matter what."
 While Colman was his only choice for Queen Anne, after Winslet left the project, Lanthimos offered the role to Cate Blanchett before offering it to Weisz.
 Stone auditioned after asking her agent to contact Lanthimos, who then asked Stone to work with a dialect coach to make sure "we would be able to work creatively free without the accent being a hindrance in the way that we wanted to work".

 Colman found playing Anne "a joy because she sort of feels everything."
 When asked if the character was just a petulant child, she responded: "she's just a woman who is underconfident and doesn't know if anyone genuinely loves her.
 She has too much power, too much time on her hands."
-About the difference between Anne and the previous queens she has played, Colman said: "the other queens didn't get to fall in love with two hot women."
+About the difference between Anne and the previous queens she has played, Colman said, "The other queens didn't get to fall in love with two hot women."
 Weisz described the film as a comedy, comparing it to a "funnier, sex driven" All About Eve, and said she was primarily attracted to the project by the prominent female leads, considering her role to be "the juiciest" of her career.
 Stone was hesitant to accept the role, at first thinking Abigail was "a sweet kind of girl, the victim, a servant to these people", but changed her mind after reading the script and began "begging" Lanthimos to be cast.
 Her greatest concern was mastering her accent, saying: "It's 1705, which was about 300 years before any period I had ever done.
 It was pretty daunting on a few levels—having to be British and not stick out like a sore thumb."